devzendo/transputer-emulator/README.md

 Emulator - the T414/T800/T801/T805 emulator.

+Pico - Raspberry Pi Pico-specific emulator / link code, and link adapters

+PicoStdio - the system's logging implementation adapted to the Pico SDK's stdio over USB CDC library

+PicoUSBCDC - TinyUSB descriptors, and the implementation of the logging implementation and link over our USB CDC ports

 # Building and Installing
-The distribution currently builds under the following systems:
-* Apple macOS - Intel only
-  * 'Catalina' 10.15
-  * (untested on more recent versions)
-* Linux
-  * Linux Mint 21.3 Intel x86-64
-  * Ubuntu Linux 24.04 LTS Intel x86-64
-  * Raspberry Pi Debian 12
-* Microsoft Windows
-  * Windows 10 22H2
-  * (untested on earlier versions e.g. XP, 7, 8, 8.1)
-  * Due to lack of compatible TPM hardware, I cannot build on Windows 11 or later.
-* Embedded microcontrollers
-  * Raspberry Pi Pico (cross-compiled on Ubuntu Linux 24.04)
+It is written in C++14.
+I do not intend to move beyond this C++ version.

+It used to build on Raspbian Stretch, the oldest OS I had when I started automated builds.
+This had Clang 3.5.0, which limited the C++ standard I could support.

 The build is controlled by CMake, with a Maven wrapper around this to work with my CI server, and to make the main build commands a little easier to use (standard mvn lifecycle commands vs CMake oddities).
 Maven is just doing some preprocessing (the version number of the project is set in the pom.xml; mvn extracts this and embeds it in the C++ code), running cmake in various stages, and is used for packaging and overall build control.
-It's just much easier with it..

 You can ignore the Maven side completely, you'll just have to use arcane commands.